boazsegev/plezi-website/docs/guides/hello_world.html.md

         end
     end

-Now, restart the application and visit: [http://localhost:3000/New%20York](localhost:3000/New York), [http://localhost:3000/London](localhost:3000/London) and [http://localhost:3000/Atlantis](localhost:3000/Atlantis) (Always wanted to go there)...
+Now, restart the application and visit: [localhost:3000/New%20York](http://localhost:3000/New York), [localhost:3000/London](http://localhost:3000/London) and [localhost:3000/Atlantis](http://localhost:3000/Atlantis) (Always wanted to go there)...

 `show` isn't the only RESTful method, you can read our [guide about Controllers](./controllers) or view the [stub code at Plezi::StubRESTCtrl and Plezi::StubWSCtrl](https://github.com/boazsegev/plezi/blob/master/lib/plezi/handlers/stubs.rb) to learn more about reserved methods.

 Just one last thing...
-Atlantis isn't really here no more... let's make it a special case by adding a dedicated method for this `:id`:
+Atlantis isn't really here no more... let's make it a special case by adding a dedicated method for this `:id`.
+Also, let's replace `cookies` with a short-lived fesion called `flash` (a self-destructing cookie):

     class HelloController
         def index
             redirect_to :World
         end
         def show
-            response << "You came from #{cookies[:hello]}. now...\n" if cookies[:hello]
+            response << "You came from #{flash[:hello]}. now...\n" if flash[:hello]
-            cookies[:hello] = params[:id]
+            flash[:hello] = params[:id]
             "Hello #{params[:id]}!"
         end
         def atlantis
-            cookies[:hello] = nil
+            # notice what happens when we don't set the flash.
             "Dude!
 It sunk!"
         end
     end

-Now, let's restart the application and re-visit: [http://localhost:3000/London](localhost:3000/London) and [http://localhost:3000/Atlantis](localhost:3000/Atlantis)^*^ - This was cool!
+Now, let's restart the application and re-visit: [localhost:3000/London](http://localhost:3000/London) and [localhost:3000/Atlantis](http://localhost:3000/Atlantis)<sup>*</sup> - This was cool!

-^*^ Make sure to click the links to the pages and not manually type the addresses in your browser.
+\* Make sure to click the links to the pages and not manually type the addresses in your browser.
 Today's browsers have "predictive" loading and they will start requesting all sorts of pages while you're still typing, causing the cookie data to change with every attempted "guess".

 ## Moving the View out of the Controller